 The Social Work Advisory Council meets at least once every full semester, and consists of faculty, community partners and constituents, and social work students.
 Agencies represented on the Advisory Council provide MSSW students with internships, sharing expertise and their professional staff to supervise social work students.
 The council elects a chairperson and secretary.
 The primary function of the council is to provide advice and guidance in matters relating to the education of future social workers.
 The council, through its ad hoc committees, makes recommendations in matters such as eligibility criteria for admission into the social work program, criteria for admission into field placement and recruiting minority students.
-The council also advocates for the social work program maintain a close relationship with the community.
+The council also advocates for the social work program in the wider community.
+Such inter-organizational relationship helps the social work program maintain a close relationship with the community.

-The President of the Graduate Student Organization, or their designee, is appointed to the Advisory Council.
-The student is invited to attend the advisory council and is called upon to report on the GSO, and anything of interest regarding the MSSW program.
-The student serves as a liaison between all MSSW students and the members of the Advisory Council.
+The Student Liaison, or their designee, is appointed to the Advisory Council and serves as a vital link between MSSW students and council members.
+The liaison is invited to attend Advisory Council meetings and may be called upon to report on student concerns, issues, and other matters of interest related to the MSSW program.